Azure/azure-sdk-for-java/sdk/core/azure-core-version-tests/README.md

-# Azure Core Version Tests library for Java
+# Azure Core Version Tests shared library for Java

 Provides end-to-end tests using the Core libraries as dependencies.